MJKWoolnough/bbcode/README.md

 ```
 Process will continue processing the bbCode until it gets to an end tag which
 matches the tag name given, or until it reaches the end of the input.
 It returns
-true if the end tag was found, or false otherwise
+true if the end tag was found, or false otherwise.
+The untilTag must always be
+lowercase.

 #### func (*Processor) ProcessTag